Seven things you can do. Join the Struggle for Justice.

 In 2005 Palestinian civil society initiated a call for people of conscience around the world to Boycott, Divest and Sanction Israel until it complies with international law and Palestinian rights.
 The call was endorsed by over 170 Palestinian organisations representing all sections of society including farmers.

 Plea From Palestine

-Peace activists who visited the Palestinian village of Fasayl in the Jordan Valley discovered that villagers are slowly being forced off their land by the Israeli army for future settlement expansion.
-The only livelihood left open to them is to work for Carmel Agrexco.
-The activists even spoke to two Palestinian children under the age of 12 who were working for Carmel.
-The Palestinian workers whose land had been stolen and were forced to work for Carmel in order to feed their families – they had a message for the peace activists, a plea for anyone who would listen – they urged them to take action against Carmel Agrexco and such companies that support Israeli apartheid.
+Activists visiting the Palestinian village of Fasayl in the Jordan Valley discovered that villagers are slowly being forced off their land by the Israeli army for settlement expansion.
+The only livelihood left open to them is to work for Israeli plantations.
+These villagers, forced to work for illegal plantations (including 2 children under age of 12) to feed their families —had a message for the activists, a plea for anyone who would listen — take action against the companies that support Israeli apartheid.
 What excuse is left for us not to boycott Israel?